AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

 - Created a :ref:`scanningInstrumentController`, similar to :ref:`simpleInstrumentController`, but which constantly checks if the attitude error and angular rate (optional) are within the requirement limits and sends an imaging command to a :ref:`simpleInstrument`.
 - Added a new scenario :ref:`scenarioHohmann` that performs a Hohmann transfer with attitude mode changes.
-  The basic attiude flight modes are implemented using the Basilisk event system.
+  The basic attitude flight modes are implemented using the Basilisk event system.
 - updated conan support to latest `1.xx` version to provide support for macOS Sonoma
+- updated macOS `cspice` library to be compiled with Xcode 15.
+This addresses some errors that appeared when calling the prior pre-built `cspice` library.
+The new library is backwards compatible with prior versions of Xcode.

 Version 2.2.0 (June 28, 2023)